MakingChatbots/ivr-tester/docs/transcribers/transcriber-accuracy.md

 *This example has been exaggerated for illustrative purposes.
 They're never usually this bad.*

-## Coping with poor quality transcriptions

 There are two ways to deal with poor quality transcriptions, both can be used in conjunction.
 The first and preferred approach is to train your transcription to be more accurate, and the second is to reduce the strictness of what you expect to hear from each prompt.

 Let's start with reducing the strictness, as it's the quickest:

-### Reducing the strictness of your tests
+## Reducing the strictness of your tests

 As we've said, this method is a quick way to reduce the expectations your instructions have on a prompt, but comes with downsides: